 If you love your partner and feel your marriage is worth saving, consider the following advice on how to deal with a miserable person in marriage, and help them from being an unhappy husband to a satisfied spouse.

 Cultivate gratitude and appreciation

 The same thing can feel completely different depending on our point of view.
-At the beginning and in the end we are simply much more aware of the blessings we just got, or lost.
-So, don’t let gifts you have in your hands slip between your fingers.
-Practice gratefulness and your whole experience of life will change.
-Appreciate everything good about your partner and make him know that.
-Nothing makes us more willing to be good than a person who sees us that way.
+In the beginning and in the end, we are simply much more aware of the blessings we just got, or lost.

 Accept that your husband is imperfect, just like you